 The minimum wage does not comprise additional payments you may be entitled to.
 It includes bonuses, penalty rates/ casual loading, allowances, etc., paid on top of your wages.

 A national minimum wage is the minimum pay rate provided by the Fair Work Act 2009.
 It helps safeguard award-free employees against exploitative arrangements.

 Under this arrangement, employees are legally entitled to this lowest rate regardless of their job or industry.
 The government reviews the national minimum wage every year.
-As of July 1, 2022, it is $21.38 per hour or $812.60 per week.
+From July 1, 2023, it is $23.23 per hour or $882.80 per week.

 The National Minimum Wage is paid to employees who work for a business that falls under the National Workplace Relations System and not under an award or agreement.
 Thus, it applies to employees not covered by an award or registered agreement.

 Anything below the national minimum wage is not legal unless you relate to any of the below categories:

 You are a young worker below 21 years of age

 Casual employees covered by the national minimum wage also get at least a 25% casual loading.
 Employees with reduced work capacity due to disability may also receive a certain percentage of a full salary.

 7. What Are Modern Awards?

 Modern awards are occupation or industry-based minimum entitlements for wages and conditions of employment.
 They are an extensive contract that outlines industry-specific employer obligations.
 Failing to abide by it could lead to legal action against employers.